-Gravelpave2 – the industry’s first gravel porous paver – continues to be Designers’ top choice.
-It is a 100% recycled plastic structure that can be easily installed beneath aggregate to stabilize and reinforce the surface.
+Gravelpave2 is the first gravel porous paver and continues to be Designers’ top choice because of its impressive strength, ADA compliance, and long-lasting durability.
+Gravelpave2 is a 100% recycled plastic structure that can be easily installed beneath aggregate to stabilize and reinforce the surface.
 The unique ring-on-grid design, with fabric that will never come off keeps gravel in place, prevents weeds from growing through and acts as a dust inhibitor.
 With ADA certification and a compaction strength of 15,940 psi, Gravelpave2 has been used for countless numbers of fire lanes, access and utility roads, parking lots, driveways and pathways.

 Does Gravelpave2 require a base course?

-The need for and required depth of base course is entirely dependent on the application.
+The requisite depth of a base course is entirely dependent on the application.
 Some applications, which do not require heavy load bearing capacity or flood zone type drainage, do not require a base course at all.
 Vehicular applications will require varying base depths depending on the weight in which it needs to support.
 Greater depths of base course also manage greater amounts of stormwater.
 It is crucial it is porous and that our Technical Specifications are followed.

 What type of base course does Gravelpave2 require?

 The most important aspect of a base course for both Grasspave2 and Gravelpave2 is its ability to maintain porosity while bearing weight.
-When choosing the right gravel to combine with sand for your road base, refer to our Technical Specifications and avoid materials that solidify over time, losing porosity.
+When choosing the right gravel to combine with sand for your road base, refer to our Base Course Material Recommendation and avoid materials that solidify over time, losing porosity.

-Do pieces of Gravelpave2 have to be connected when installed?
+Do rolls of Gravelpave2 have to be connected when installed?

 Not necessarily.
 There are interlocking male and female connectors along the edges of each roll.
 The pieces can be easily snapped together in the field, but this step may be skipped on curves or large installations.
 However, the Gravelpave2 must be secured to the base course with the included 8” pins and washers.
 Need our Pinning Instructions?